zbm-dev/zfsbootmenu/docs/man/zfsbootmenu.7.rst

   Boot-selection hooks will be installed from the directory *${zfsbootmenu_hook_root}/boot-sel.d*.
 These hooks will be executed after a user has selected a boot environment, but before ZFSBootMenu attempts to load and boot the kernel.

   Teardown hooks will be installed from the directory *${zfsbootmenu_hook_root}/teardown.d*.
-These hooks will be exectued after the kernel for a selected environment has been loaded and is launching via **kexec** is imminent.
+These hooks will be executed after the kernel for a selected environment has been loaded and is launching via **kexec** is imminent.
 Some hardware initialized by the ZFSBootMenu kernel may not be properly reinitialized when a boot environment is launched; teardown hooks may be useful to unbind drivers from problematic hardware or remove associated kernel modules.

   Boot-selection and teardown hooks each have access to three environment variables that describe the boot environment that is about to be launched: